I'VE NEVER DONE ANY CIRCUS BEFORE. WHERE DO I START?

 HOW DO I KNOW IF A SESSION IS CANCELLED?

-We will post on our Facebook group page, Instagram and Twitter account if we need to cancel a session.
+We will post on our Facebook if we need to cancel a session.
 We will try to make the announcement at least the morning of the session(s) however, in some cases this may not be possible.
+Please refer to our Facebook for our latest cancellation policy.

 HOW DO I PAY FOR COURSES?

-Courses must be booked and payed for through our online system camcircus.simplybook.it/v2.
-The system allows for payment using Paypal and Swipe.
+Courses must be booked and paid for through our online booking system.
+The system allows for payment using PayPal and Stripe.

 IS THERE AN AGE RESTRICTION?